SheriKarasick/bikesharing/README.md

 * 794 working bike rental stations.

 ####### User Demographics
-  NYC CitiBike Users are subscribers (who purchase an annual subscription) and customers (who pay for each use):
+NYC CitiBike Users are subscribers (who purchase an annual subscription) and customers (who pay for each use).
+They demographically break down by the following user type, gender, and age.

     * Of the two customer types:
       * 81% are subscribers
       * 19% are customers